cfryanr/hikvision-download-assistant/README.md

 ### Prerequisites on your Hikvision device(s)

+There are no prerequisites on your camera.
+Here are some helpful tips for configuring your camera.

 Note that this app uses digest authentication, which is the default setting on Hikvision cameras, so you do *not* need to enable basic authentication to use this app.
+You also do *not* need to enable Hikvision-CGI to use this app.

 You'll want to make sure that your camera's system clock is correct.
 You can check this in the camera's web UI under System -> System Settings -> Time Settings.
+You'll probably also want to set the correct time zone on that same web page.

 You may wish to enable the Daylight Savings Time feature to avoid having your computer's time and your camera's time differ by one hour in the summer.
 This can be enabled in the camera's web UI